iansmith/dsbook/content/docs/thesetup/who-should-be-reading-this-book.md

 {{% /sidebar %}}
 {{% /columns %}}

-{{% columns ratio="3:1" %}} <!-- begin columns block -->
+{{% columns ratio="3:1" %}}

 The most problematic assumption we have made about our readers that you don't have much experience with Javascript---perhaps none.
 This is a difficult assumption for two reasons:

-* People who interested in "front end" or "ui" development today often have a lot of experience with Javascript;  many even write Javascript for a living.
+* People who are interested in "front end" or "ui" development today often have a lot of experience with Javascript;  many even write Javascript for a living.
 These folks with such experience could certainly be interested in how the datastar layer works inside the browser or various things you can do to integrate datastar on the backend with javascript on the front-end.
-* Readers with little or no javascript experience may find the (ahem) idiosyncratic issues with javascript in a browser more confusing then edifying.
+* Readers with little or no javascript experience may find the (ahem) idiosyncratic issues with javascript in a browser more confusing than edifying.
 We can't and won't fit _yet another book_ about Javascript inside this one.

-<---> <!-- magic separator, between columns -->
+<--->
 {{% sidebar %}}

 *Snark*: Readers who have no experience with Javascript can consider themselves fortunate.

-*Snark*: People who have a lot of JS experience *today* can think of that experience as better labelled "_pre-Datastar_".
+*Snark*: People who have years  of JS experience *today* can think of that experience as better labelled "_pre-Datastar_".

 {{% /sidebar %}}
 {{% /columns %}}

-{{% columns ratio="3:1" %}} <!-- begin columns block -->
+{{% columns ratio="3:1" %}}
 So, the compromise we have reached is to do little, but not no, discussion of Javascript-related issues in Datastar and to pursue them only as they become needed.
-However, these  will be done with the little "details" box and readers that are unfamiliar with Javascript can just leave the little arrow down.
+However, these  will be done with the little "details" box and readers that are unfamiliar with Javascript can just leave the little arrow turned to the side and be on their merry way.

-<---> <!-- magic separator, between columns -->
+<--->
 {{% sidebar %}}
 {{% /sidebar %}}
 {{% /columns %}}

-{{% columns ratio="3:1" %}} <!-- begin columns block -->
+{{% columns ratio="3:1" %}}

-Stephen Weinberg, the nobel-prize winning physicist, wrote the excellent, thin volume, [_The First Three Minutes_](https://www.amazon.com/First-Three-Minutes-Modern-Universe/dp/0465024378).
+Stephen Weinberg, the Nobel-prize winning physicist, wrote the excellent, thin volume, [_The First Three Minutes_](https://www.amazon.com/First-Three-Minutes-Modern-Universe/dp/0465024378).
 He said in his introduction that he hoped that he had written a book that any reasonably intelligent individual could read and understand without a physics or mathematics background.
-He said the book didn't more mathematics than multiplication.
+He said the book didn't require more mathematics than multiplication.
 He may have achieved this, but we have no such lofty ambitions.
 We're in it for the memes.
-<---> <!-- magic separator, between columns -->
+<--->
 {{% sidebar %}}

 ![xkcd](https://imgs.xkcd.com/comics/alternate_currency.png)